dragosroua/flippando-glitch/README.md

 Should the project continues, there are quite a few hurdles that needs to be tackled:

-- evauate the go to market paths: deployemnt as a suite of contracts on an existing blockchain (Polygon, Avalanche), a separate consumer chain in the Cosmos ecosystem, a chainlet in the Saga ecosystem, a DAO, etc
+- evaluate the go to market paths: deployemnt as a suite of contracts on an existing blockchain (Polygon, Avalanche), a separate consumer chain in the Cosmos ecosystem, a chainlet in the Saga ecosystem, a DAO, etc
 - create detailed tokenomics for the ERC20 Flip token (right now there's a capped supply fo 1,000,000,000 tokens, and the only way to get one is by playing the game)
 - integrate Account Abstraction for sponsored gas fees (and not only)
 - improve randomness generation in Solidity and stabilize the UI